emreyolcu/discrete-scroll/README.md

 ## Supported versions

-As of 2021, this fix works on all the recent macOS versions, specifically 10.9–11.
+As of October 2023, this fix works on macOS versions 10.9–14.0.

 ## Installation